telerik/winforms-docs/dock/object-model/example-building-an-advanced-layout-at-runtime.md

 ![dock-object-model-example-building-an-advanced-layout-at-runtime 009](images/dock-object-model-example-building-an-advanced-layout-at-runtime009.png)

 7\.
-Finally, we should decide if we want to show several DocumentWindows.
+Finally, we should decide if we want to show several **DocumentWindows**.
 If yes, we can add them as shown below:

 #### Adding DocumentWindows